sdatkinson/neural-amp-modeler/docs/source/installation.rst

 Local development installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create and activate a virtual environment, then install NAM in editable mode.
-Install whatever tooling you need for development alongside it:
+Create and activate a virtual environment, then install NAM in editable mode with its test dependencies.
+Install any additional development tooling you need alongside it:

 .. code-block:: console

    $ python -m venv .venv
    $ source .venv/bin/activate
    $ python -m pip install --upgrade pip
-   $ python -m pip install -e .
+   $ python -m pip install -e ".[test]"
-   $ python -m pip install pytest pytest-mock flake8 black pre-commit
+   $ python -m pip install flake8 black pre-commit

 ``.github/workflows/python-package.yml`` is also helpful if you want to be sure that you're testing your developments in the same way that contributions will be